 Palo Alto is a well known brand in the network security space which includes competitors such as Fortinet (NASDAQ:FTNT), Check Point Software (NASDAQ:CHKP), and Cisco (NASDAQ:CSCO).

-As you can see below, Palo Alto Networks's revenue growth has been strong over the last two years, growing from quarterly revenue of $946 million in Q1 FY2021, to $1.56 billion.
+As you can see below, Palo Alto Networks's revenue growth has been strong over the last two years, growing from $1.32 billion in Q2 FY2022 to $1.98 billion this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Palo Alto Networks's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 70.4% in Q1.
+Palo Alto Networks's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 74.7% in Q2.

-Key Takeaways from Palo Alto Networks's Q1 Results
+Key Takeaways from Palo Alto Networks's Q2 Results

 Is Now The Time?

 Palo Alto Networks may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.